medtray/SeqGAN-vs-MLE-vs-PG-BLEU-vs-ScheduleSampling/README.md

 # SeqGAN-vs-MLE-vs-PG-BLEU-vs-ScheduledSampling-PyTorch
-A implementation of SeqGAN, MLE, PG-BLEU and Scheduled Sampling in PyTorch
+A implementation of SeqGAN, MLE, PG-BLEU and Scheduled Sampling in PyTorch.
+We compare the methods on synthetic dataset, and real dataset consisting of Barack Obama speeches.

 ## Tested with: